JosephLambon/Social-Network/README.md

 ## <a id='video'> Video Demo </a>

 For this project, we were required to make a video displaying our web application's functionality.
-Feel free to watch this short exmaple of the final product.
+Feel free to watch this short example of the final product.
 There are timestamps in the bio showing each of the implemented features.

 <a href= 'https://youtu.be/YKnweCe89U4'>
 <img width="1494" alt="Thumbnail"